 Congratulations, you have successfully added reCAPTCHA to your WordPress comment form.
-You can now check the comment section of your blog posts to confirm that it’s working properly.
+You can now check the comment section of your blog posts to confirm that it’s working.

-Note: The reCAPTCHA checkbox will be displayed only to logged out users.
-To preview reCAPTCHA, you will need to either log out of WordPress or open your website in an Incognito window of your browser.
+Note: The reCAPTCHA checkbox will be displayed only to logged-out users.
+To preview reCAPTCHA, you will need to either log out of WordPress or open your website in an Incognito window in your browser.